 The Season 2 Cast Is Changing

 EW reported that Joe Serafini, who plays Seb, was named a series regular for Season 2.
 There are also several new characters coming, according to TV Line.
 Broadway actor Roman Banks will recur as Howie, a book-smart junior who works at the local pizza shop.
 Days of Our Lives star Olivia Rose Keegan is set to play a freshman named Lily, who seems sweet but is über competitive.
-Finally, Dancing with the Stars pro Derek Hough will play Miss Jenn's ex-boyfriend Zack, who starts teaching drama at East High's rival school.
+Finally, Dancing with the Stars pro Derek Hough will play Miss Jenn's ex-boyfriend Zack, who starts teaching drama at North High, which poses competition to East High's own theater department.

 Other Season 2 Storylines To Watch Out For

 Showrunner Tim Federle teased Season 2 in an ET interview and dropped some major hints about three characters.
 First off, don't worry about missing Gina (Sofia Wylie).
 Sure, she may have moved away, but the series will likely bring her back.
 Federle said, "It's hard for me to imagine doing season two without Sofia Wylie, so that's as much as I'll say on that topic."

 Second, Nini (Olivia Rodrigo) will have to decide if she should leave for the new musical program that she got accepted to at the end of Season 1.
 Consequently, her relationship with Ricky (Joshua Bassett) may be tested.
 "I think that Ricky and Nini are on the beginning of a lifelong journey of whether they stay together or eventually part together, learning what it means to go through the valleys and hills of a relationship," Federle said.